bitovi/miner/readme.md

 # Miner

 Miner wraps localhost tunelling services to easily expose your Node server to the web.
+As always installation is as easy as

+> npm install miner

 The Miner service interface looks like this:

 ```javascript